What We’re Doing to Build Equity through Inclusion and Access

 - Biological Sciences is augmenting university programs to address food insecurity in our buildings.
 NC State and campus partners have developed many programs, notably Pack Essentials, to support students in need of food, housing, financial, and educational security.
 Biological Sciences extends accessibility by providing open access to free snacks and personal items in our buildings.

-FUNDING: Our faculty have received funding from federal and other sources to develop programs to expand JEDI efforts on campus and beyond – some of these grants are noted here.
+Our faculty have received funding from federal and other sources to develop programs to expand efforts to build equity through access and inclusion on campus and beyond – some of these grants are noted here.

 - Inclusive Excellence: Howard Hughes Medical Institute (HHMI).
 2018-present.
 PI: Jane Lubischer; co-PIs: Jason Flores, Lisa Parks.

-- RCN-UBE Incubator Stem Build: A network of undergraduates, faculty, and makers utilizing 3D printing to Build Understanding through Inclusive Learning Design.
-National Science Foundation (NSF) 12/1/2020 – 11/31/2021.
+- RCN-UBE Incubator STEM BUILD: A network of undergraduates, faculty, and makers utilizing 3D printing to Build Understanding through Inclusive Learning Design.
+National Science Foundation (NSF) 12/1/2020 – 11/31/2023.
 Co-PIs: Claire Gordy and Melissa Ramirez

 - Collaborative Research: Building Capacity to Improve STEM Education through Citizen Science by Scaling Up University-Community Partnerships: This program seeks to build the capacity for establishing citizen science communities that engage students in meaningful learning experiences in and around the Nation’s largest Historically Black College or University, North Carolina A&T State University.
 Citizen Science refers to efforts to involve volunteers from across different sectors of society, stakeholder groups, and communities in the scientific process.
 NC State has been a leader in efforts to bring Citizen Science into university classrooms through Active Learning (Bonwell & Eison, 1991) pedagogies.
 NSF.
 10/01/2020 – 09/30/2022.
 Co-PIs: Caren Beth Cooper and Bucky (Terry) Allen Gates.